rcmesquita/rcmesquita.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: >
+subtitle:
+  Associate Professor
-  Associate Professor, School of Computer Science University of Birmingham
+  School of Computer Science, University of Birmingham

 profile:
   align: right